 Websites that attract users organically have proven themselves to provide quality content worthy of repeat visits, and are more likely to be respectable, widely recognized publications.
 These are the sites a user has bookmarked on their browser, or when they start typing in the domain the browser auto-populates because the site is visited often.
 Most probably, the website providers might have hired services from professionals with excellent caliber (see this brand messaging agency sydney as an example) to achieve this type of recognition.

 Websites that rely on social and arbitrage clicks to generate traffic, while not inherently unsafe for brands, should be viewed with an added layer of scrutiny.
 These websites rely on catching the eyes and clicks of users typically with provocative headlines.
 These are the sites that users visit after clicking a link from their Facebook feed.
 The user probably won’t be able to remember the name of the site and he or she is not likely to visit again, outside of another paid or shared click.
 Most of their traffic is either bought or shared.
 This important distinction should serve as the backdrop to any truly effective brand safety decision making.

 Value of Understanding Supply Quality

 Distinguishing inventory sources by their traffic sources has other benefits besides setting a foundation on which to develop a brand-safe programmatic buying strategy.
 Quality inventory that sources its traffic organically leads to consistently better post-click engagement with users, higher conversion rates, and fewer fraud signals.
 Such digital measures together with asset labelling can ensure inventory safety.

-To have a truly effective, brand safe buying strategy on programmatic, even sophisticated tools should be complemented by a quality strategy, or the notion of separating supply inventory into buckets based on the trustworthiness of the sites.
+To have a truly effective, brand safe buying strategy on programmatic, even sophisticated tools like mentioned able should be complemented by a quality strategy, or the notion of separating supply inventory into buckets based on the trustworthiness of the sites.
 One of the most important steps toward brand safety is the distinction that can be made in the primary traffic sources of sites.